The role of technology

 Technology includes: computers, tablets, smart phones, 3D printers, virtual reality goggles, game consoles and much more.
 Encouraging your learners to use technology will help to increase their knowledge and skills in areas which relate to their

 It would be worthwhile for your learners to use technology when possible, as it is bound to form a part of their professional or personal lives.
 It could be that your subject is more practical than theoretical and doesn’t lend itself to using technology.
 If this is the case, you could ask your learners to carry out some research via the internet regarding a particular topic.
 They might find some interesting facts or useful information and videos to support their learning.
 Learners could also decide which areas of technology they could use, this could stretch and challenge them to find out about particular tools, software or applications.
 This could be a good activity for self-study which would enable them to report back during the following session.

 Flipped learning is about the learner using multi media i.e. watching videos, listening to podcasts, and collaborating with their peers away from a traditional session.
 The learners then discuss relevant points during the next session.
 This gives the teacher the opportunity to give a more personalised and interactive approach during the session.
 The teacher becomes more of a facilitator of learning; guiding and supporting learners to find things out for themselves.

 Never make assumptions about technology.
 Always check the equipment personally and in the context in which you are planning to use it.
 Have a contingency plan in case of technical failure.
 If your learners are using their own devices, avoid trying to fix any problems which might occur, in case you damage anything.
-You also need to make sure that your learners have a suitable device, an internet connection (if necessary) and know how to use the relevant tool or application.
+You also need to make sure that your learners have a suitable device, a reliable internet connection (if necessary) and know how to use the relevant tool or application.